 - How often preventive maintenance inspections should be performed?

-2. Create and implement a preventative maintenance plan
+2. Create and implement a preventative maintenance program

 The Failure mode, effects and criticality analysis (FMECA) makes it possible to determine the criticality level of a piece of equipment in relation to its different functions.

 But how to determine the type of maintenance and the type of action to be taken based on this criticality level?